Hywie/home-lab/docker-templates/media-stack-template/readme.md

 # Intro

 This deploys all the STARR services on a shared docker bridge.
-I've also added overseer which allows a single place to browse and request content, all authenticated through plex or local basic accounts.
+I've also added overseer which allows a single place to browse and request content, all authenticated through plex or local accounts.

 # Services Deployed